benjymous/annotations/sandman/sandman.17.md

   This is the same character as from the opening of the story.

   "An old man... who owned the universe and kept it in a jam jar..."
-Odin gives Dream a "notional universe", contained in what appears to be a glass sphere, in the Season of Mists arc.
-[Insert exact reference here] Note the writing on the wall, apparently done in blood.
-The words "a PAN" can be made out in panel 2, and "WEASELS" appears in panel 3.
-Since one of Madoc's mutterings is about a "weasel on holiday" (page 19, panel 5), perhaps Madoc is making the writing.
+Odin gives Dream a "notional universe", contained in what appears to be a glass sphere, in the Season of Mists arc. ([Sandman #26 page 14-15](sandman.26.md#page-15)) Note the writing on the wall, apparently done in blood.
+The words _"a PAN"_ can be made out in panel 2, and _"WEASELS"_ appears in panel 3.
+Since one of Madoc's mutterings is about a _"weasel on holiday"_ (page 19, panel 5), perhaps Madoc is making the writing.

 - #### Panel 3